RahulHackz/Video-to-HLS/README.md

 Create video into HLS easily!<br>
 This uses FFMPEG.<br>

-It generates video with these resolution, bitrate and audio-rate<br>
+It generates video with these resolutions, bitrate and audio-rate<br>

   resolution | bitrate |  audio-rate<br>
   426x240    |  400k   |  128k<br>